GaetanLF/Fill-the-Pokedex/README.md

 ##### Inquiries

-For any inquiry about the Notebook, please contact me at : gaetan.le-floch@etu.univ-paris1.fr
+For any inquiry about the script, please contact me at : gaetan.le-floch@etu.univ-paris1.fr